 The most commonly accepted cards are ones with Visa and Mastercard branding, although American Express and Diners Club cards find takers as well.
 Acceptance of Maestro, Electron and EDC debit cards is on the rise.
 Hardly any establishments accept Discover cards.

-Compare cards with fee-free currency conversion in Iceland
+Cards with fee-free currency conversion in Iceland

 Cash machines in Iceland